Thomas Crawford, M.D.

 He has an interest in improving access to electrophysiological healthcare to third-world nations philanthropically.
 His other research interests include advancement of ablation strategies for atrial fibrillation, premature ventricular contractions and ventricular tachycardia.
 He has published more than 20 peer-reviewed articles, edited seven book chapters as well as a cardiovascular manual - Inpatient Cardiovascular Medicine- which has a focus on medical education for primary care physicians.
 Finally, he is currently the assistant program director for the cardiology fellowship at University of Illinois College of Medicine in Peoria IL.

+Pat received her undergraduate nursing degree in 1987, and her master's degree in Nursing/Family Nurse Practitioner in 2010, both from Michigan State University.
 She has a great interest in providing health care to underserved populations.
-She has served on medical missions in Nicaragua, providing medical care to thousands of patients.
-She also volunteers at local clinics that provide free medical care to low-income uninsured adults and children.
+She has served on medical missions in Nicaragua and Kenya, providing medical care to thousands of patients.

 Andrew Hughey, M.D.